-In the case of cash in lieu of benefits, if the spouse is receiving contributions that are equal to 50% or more of the premium of the State of Delaware Group Health Insurance Plan's lowest individual only plan for active and non-Medicare retirees, it is necessary for the spouse to enroll in the spouse's own plan.
-If the spouse is receiving contributions that are less than 50% of the premium of the State of Delaware Group Health Insurance Plan's lowest individual only plan for active and non-Medicare retirees, it is not necessary for the spouse to enroll in their own employer or former employer plan, or an individual health care plan.
+In the case of cash in lieu of benefits,

+- iff the non-Medicare spouse is receiving contributions that are equal to 50% or more of the premium of the State of Delaware Group Health Insurance Plan's lowest individual only plan for active and non-Medicare retirees, it is necessary for the spouse to enroll in the spouse's own plan.
+If the spouse is receiving contributions that are less than 50% of the premium of the State of Delaware Group Health Insurance Plan's lowest individual only plan for active and non-Medicare retirees, it is not necessary for the spouse to enroll in their own employer or former employer plan, or an individual health care plan. - If the Medicare eligible spouse is receiving contributions that are equal to 50% or more of the premium of the State of Delaware Group Health Insurance Plan'spremium of the Medicare supplement plan for Medicare eligible spouses, it is necessary for the spouse to enroll in the spouse's own plan.
+If the spouse is receiving contributions that are less than 50% of the premium of the premium of the State of Delaware Group Health Insurance Plan's Medicare supplement plan for Medicare eligible spouses, it is not necessary for the spouse to enroll in their own employer or former employer plan, or an individual health care plan.